 Cold Smoked Salmon Recipe (Without a Smoker)

 Cold Smoked Salmon marries sweet fish with an irresistible smokey, salty brine mixture.
-Learn how to smoke salmon at home, with no smoker required.
-Whether you enjoy it with bagels over brunch, or as a satisfying dinner, this is one of my favorite smoked salmon recipes ever.
+Learn how to smoke salmon at home, with no smoker!
+Whether you enjoy it with bagels or blinis for brunch, or as a satisfying dinner, this is one of my favorite smoked salmon recipes ever.

 Smoked salmon is a hit with my entire family—my children hardly know they are eagerly consuming fish, thanks to the rich, smokey flavor.
 This homemade salmon is coated in a rub that is easily adjustable.
 You can make the fish taste more sweet or salty (or both!).